recursion-ninja/personal-website/blog/perm-parser.md

 Since 2015 I have intermittently worked with [Mark Karpov][gh-mrkkrp] on the venerable [`megaparsec`][mp-package] Haskell package.
 With the release of [`megaparsec-6.0.0`][mp-v6.0.0], all polymorphic parsing combinators were moved to the newly released [`parser-combinators`][pc-package] package.
 Unlike `megaparsec`, `parser-combinators` is a fully generic parsing package with a truly minimal dependency footprint!
-According to a hackage reverse dependency query, `parser-combinators` is a *direct* [depenacy of 63 packages][pc-rev-dep] at the time of writing, so ecosystem adoption is modest but notable.
+According to a hackage reverse dependency query, `parser-combinators` is a *direct* [dependency of 63 packages][pc-rev-dep] at the time of writing, so ecosystem adoption is modest but notable.

 With the release of [`parser-combinators-0.2.0`][pc-v0.2.0] I added the [`Control.Applicative.Permutations`][pc-module] module, and since then my maintenance contributions to both `megaparsec` and `parser-combinators` has waned to primarily this sole module.
 Despite the module's small interface, simple type signatures, and succinct code, I greatly appreciate the practicality provided as well as the theoretical underpinnings.